Benon Biraaro: Military career

 Benon Biraaro joined the Ugandan Bush War on 7 June 1982, straight out of Makerere University.
 By 1984, he had risen to the position of secretary to the High Command and National Resistance Council.
 By 1986, he was the deputy to Yoweri Museveni’s Principal Private Secretary.
 He was then posted to Kitgum District, as the special district administrator from 1986 until 1987.
 He then was transferred to Kyankwanzi and served as deputy commandant of the National Leadership Institute.
 Next, he served as the commanding officer of the 97th Battalion in Uganda's Eastern Region, which ended the insurgency in the Teso sub-region and in Tororo and Busia districts.
 Following that, he served as the commander of the military police in Uganda.
 He was then appointed the military representative in the Office of the Inspector General of Government.
 He then served as a member of the Adhoc Committee on Human Rights under the chairmanship of Abu Mayanja.
 He then became the director of training in the UPDF.

 In 1998, he commanded the Ugandan contingent to the Democratic Republic of the Congo (DRC).
 He then became the commander of the Infantry Division in the Western Region of Uganda.
 He was appointed deputy chief of staff of the UPDF (DCOS), the fifth-highest rank in the Uganda military.
 Next, he served as the commandant for two in-takes at the Uganda Senior Command and Staff College at Kimaka in the Eastern Region.
 He then served as the chief of the Strategic Planning and Management Unit of the Peace and Security Council at the African Union headquarters in Addis Ababa, Ethiopia.

 Other responsibilities

 Biraaro and several prominent individuals in the Ugandan military and business started a public-private partnership with the aim of raising investment funds locally to invest in local infrastructure and industry.
 Biraaro was the founder president and lead investor in Local Investment for Transformation.

 Personal details

 General Biraaro was a married father.
 He was of the Christian faith.
 He was reported to have built a church in the village where he was born, in Isingiro District.

+Death

-He died on the morning of 12 February 2020, at Kampala Hospital, located on Kololo Hill, in Kampala, where he had been admitted six days earlier.
+He died on the morning of 12 February 2020, at Kampala Hospital, where he had been admitted six days earlier.
 He was reported to have died from colon cancer.
-He was 61 years old.
+He died age 61.